Shyam-cloud-25/my-static-website/README.md

 # AWS S3 Static Website Project:

 ## Project Overview
-This is a **static website hosted on AWS S3**, built as a student project to demonstrate AWS cloud skills.
+This is a **static website hosted on AWS S3**, built as a project to demonstrate AWS cloud skills.
 The website shows an interactive homepage and a custom error page.

 ## Features